 This method is slightly less complicated than the refrigerator method.
 (If you can call it complicated.)
 But this method consists of vacuum sealing the seeds in a bag and tossing them in the freezer.
 (Use one of these makes it an easy job!)

 Which method you choose really depends on which space has more room.
 I used to do the refrigerator method until we got a dairy cow and now I need every square inch of the refrigerator for half gallon mason jars full of milk.

 Early in the spring, you’ll want to take an inventory of your seeds (I have a sheet in the Homestead Management Printables to help you do that) and perform a Germination Test for viability.
 Some seeds are viable longer than others and you don’t want to count on that stored packet when it’s full of duds.

 How to Do a Germination Test on Seeds

 Testing seeds for viability is done the same way that you would chit, or pre-sprout them.
 On a wet paper towel, lay out 10 seeds.
-Cover them with another wet paper towel and place it in a ziplock bag in a warm, sunny place for a few days.
+Cover them with another wet paper towel.
+Place it in a ziplock bag in a warm, sunny place for a few days.
 (Warmth is more important than sun.
 Most seeds can actually germinate in the dark.)
-After a days to germination has gone by (I always go a couple extra days, just in case), count how many germinated and how many didn’t.
+After the days to germination has gone by (I always go a couple extra days, just in case), count how many germinated and how many didn’t.
 This will give you a clue to how the seeds will germinate in the soil and whether you want to buy a replacement packet.
 I recommend doing this test a few weeks before you’re ready to plant so you have time to get your seed shipped.